cashubtc/awesome-cashu/README.md

 Cashu libraries allow developers to build wallets, mints, and other services that use Cashu.

 #### C#
-- [dotnut](https://github.com/Kukks/DotNut) is a C# library implementing the Cashu protocol
+- [dotnut](https://github.com/Kukks/DotNut) is a C# library implementing the Cashu protocol.

 #### Java